Are economics students getting clarity and consistency in marking?

 marking criteriaeconomics

-No. Across NSS (National Student Survey) open-text data on marking criteria, a sector-wide lens on how criteria are presented and applied, 87.9% of comments are negative (index −44.6) across ~13,329 comments; within economics, the tone on criteria is even more negative (−48.1), and feedback occupies 9.8% of the discipline conversation.
-That pattern frames this case: students respond best when programmes publish unambiguous rubrics and exemplars, release criteria with the brief, and calibrate markers so judgements are consistent across modules.
+Within economics, the tone is even more negative (−48.1), and criteria-related feedback accounts for 9.8% of the discipline conversation.
+The practical response is straightforward: publish unambiguous rubrics and annotated exemplars, release criteria with the brief, and calibrate markers so judgement stays consistent across modules.

 Exam and Coursework Guidance: what do students need to see?

 Economics departments should publish checklist-style rubrics with weightings and common error notes, align them to learning outcomes, and provide annotated exemplars at key grade bands.
-Release criteria with the assessment brief and hold a short walk-through or Q&A; offer a brief feed-forward clinic before submission windows in high-volume modules.
-Use jargon-free language to maintain a level playing field and reduce anxiety so students focus on the substantive content of their courses.
+Release criteria with the assessment brief, offer a short walk-through or Q&A, and run a feed-forward clinic before submission windows in high-volume modules.
+Plain language keeps the playing field more level and reduces avoidable anxiety.

 What challenges do economics students face in grading?

-Programme teams should communicate transparently what each grade bracket demands and provide illustrative examples of high-quality work.
+Programme teams should communicate what each grade bracket demands and provide illustrative examples of high-quality work, echoing wider evidence on economics students' views on assessment methods.
 Marker calibration using a short bank of shared samples, with brief notes on what meets versus exceeds the criteria, reduces noise about fairness and consistency.
-These measures align marking practices with educational goals and keep intellectual inquiry at the centre.
+The benefit is twofold: students know what to aim for, and staff can defend decisions with greater confidence.

 How timely and useful is feedback in economics?

-Agree a realistic service level for feedback turnaround at programme level and share it with cohorts.
-Provide a short “how your work was judged” summary when grades are returned, linking comments to marking criteria.
-Use feed-forward as standard, not exception, to steer students into the next assessment with clarity.
+Agree a realistic feedback turnaround standard at programme level and share it with cohorts.
+Return a short "how your work was judged" summary with grades, link comments to marking criteria, and make feed-forward routine rather than exceptional, which aligns with what economics students say they need from feedback.
+That turns feedback into a practical tool for improvement.

 Are group assignments marked consistently?

-Standardise criteria across modules where learning outcomes overlap and highlight any intentional differences up front.
-Calibrate markers on group assessment exemplars and publish a simple “what we agreed” note to students.
-Co-create or review criteria with student representatives to increase transparency and buy-in.
+Standardise criteria across modules where learning outcomes overlap and explain any intentional differences up front.
+Calibrate markers on group assessment exemplars, drawing on group work assessment best practice, publish a simple "what we agreed" note, and review criteria with student representatives.
+These steps improve transparency, reduce avoidable disputes, and help students collaborate with clearer expectations.

 What happens when marking is late or inconsistent?

-Provide regular staff development focused on the agreed criteria and moderate with shared samples to standardise judgement.
-Give students examples of graded work and a short decision rationale tied to rubric lines to demystify expectations.
-These steps support fairness and sustain trust in the assessment process.
+Provide regular staff development on agreed criteria, combined with moderation using shared samples, to standardise decisions.
+Give students examples of graded work and a short rationale tied to rubric lines so expectations stay visible.
+That combination supports fairness and protects trust in the assessment process.

 How do communication gaps affect grade appeals?

-Create a single source of truth for assessment information on the VLE, publish criteria with descriptors and weightings, and maintain a short FAQ that captures recurring queries.
-Encourage students to request grade discussions focused on the rubric and ensure staff have guidance on effective, consistent explanations.
-Streamlining the route into and through the appeal process helps maintain confidence in the system.
+Create a single source of truth for assessment information on the VLE, publish criteria with descriptors and weightings, and maintain a short FAQ for recurring queries.
+Encourage grade discussions anchored in the rubric and give staff guidance on clear, consistent explanations.
+A simpler, better-signposted appeal process helps students focus on evidence rather than procedure.

 What would transparent, cohesive criteria look like?

 Publish annotated exemplars, release criteria with assessment briefs, hold short walk-throughs, and run feed-forward clinics before submissions.
-Run marker calibration and share a short “what we agreed” note.
-Track and close the loop on recurring questions, updating guidance where needed.
-Sector evidence on marking criteria shows sustained negativity (NSS category sentiment index −44.6), so visible, consistent practice is the most credible route to improvement.
+Calibrate markers, share a short "what we agreed" note, and update guidance when the same questions keep appearing.
+Sector evidence on marking criteria remains strongly negative (NSS category sentiment index −44.6), so visible, repeatable practice is the most credible way to improve confidence.

 How Student Voice Analytics helps you